Top-Summer-Hackers/debate365-contracts/README.md

 # deBet365

+Betting is facing many problems :
+- Centralization of companies.
+- Lengthy withdrawal verification processes.
+- Government bans
+- KYC
+-

-deBet365 is a decentralized betting platform focusing on rebalancing liquidity to maintaining it's viability. deBet365 eliminates liquidation risk via staking rebalancing max bet size which shifts the balance of a pool in response to stakers betting on a certain odd.
+deBet365 is solving those issues with a cutting-edge decentralized platfom with a new concept of Size Rebalacing which fixes the problem of Liquidity Providers.
+The Liquidatation risk is eliminated via rebalancing the Max Bet Size which shifts the balance of a pool in response to stakers transactions.

 ## Proof of ` Size Rebalancing `